HawraAlomani/Clever-Child-Project/README.md

 List of Services/ Features:

-•	Provide interactive EE/CPE/CS courses based on children's age.
+•	Provide interactive EE/CPE/CS courses based on children's age and area of interest.
 •	Parents, Specialists, and children have different features.
 •	Specialists can share courses based on their area of specialization.
-•	Parents can add desired courses to their children's list of courses.
+•	Parents can add desired courses to their children's list of courses by making subscription to courses.
 •	Children view the list of courses.
 •	Courses may contain videos, images, and a way of interaction.